Deviad/Adhesive/README.rst

-Matty: Middleman app for transactions
+Adhesive: Framework for the creation of middlemen
 #########################################

-Matty is a middleman app to handle providers of different services and clients.
+Adhesive is a framework for the creation of middlemen.